Ultimate Guide to Planning Hiking Trips

 When packing your hiking backpack before hitting the trail, the little things can add up to make a big difference later.
 If you start out with a good organization system, life in the backcountry will be simpler and more pleasant.
 Plan carefully the contents of your pack considering the duration of your trip, the expected weather and temperatures, the features of the terrain, the potential dangers on the trail, and your specific needs.

 Do the packing the day(s) before the hike when you are not in a rush.
-Lots of novice hikers try to pack in the morning of the hike and as a result forget some important things like toilet paper, flashlight, fire starter, raincoat etc. It can be daunting to pack for your first wilderness adventure and you don’t want to exacerbate things further by doing it in a rush.
-Make detailed lists, and note what you do and do not use so that on future trips you can fine-tune the packing.
+Lots of beginners try to pack in the morning of the hike and as a result forget some important things like toilet paper, flashlight, fire starter, raincoat, etc. It can be daunting to pack for your first wilderness adventure and you don’t want to exacerbate things further by doing it in a rush.
+Make detailed lists with all the backpacking gear you'll need, and note what you do and do not use so that on future trips you can fine-tune the packing.
 Eliminate redundancy when pack planning.
 When deciding what to cut, think twice about eliminating insulation and food.
 A fleece or a sweater doesn’t weigh a lot and won’t slow you down significantly but can be very useful on the trail.
 It helps to have things you will need during the day near the top of your pack.
 Keep things like spare clothes and food there for easy access without having to unpack other gear.
 Carry snacks in hip belt pockets and have your water bottle located so you can reach it without removing your pack.
 You can check out our posts about packing for a day hike and packing for a multi-day hike.
 You will find some further recommendations on packing there as well as lists with basic and extra stuff essential for a hiking trip.

 Planning a hike, whether for a weekend or a summer, takes time and energy, and the adventure itself can vanish in a welter of lists, logistics, maps, and food.
 Detailed planning is advisable for any hike, especially for a long-distance hiking trip that will take several weeks or months.
 Planning such a walk can be difficult, however.
 Sometimes, the process of planning your hiking trip can be more daunting than the hiking itself.
 Remember that compiling information takes time, and there are always gaps - you can’t avoid that.
 However, this shouldn’t discourage you because as soon as you take that first step into the wilderness, all the organization fades into the background.
 Then it’s just you and nature.